-Nationalism and policyWithin the past few years, Americans have been moving towards a more isolationist foreign policy, with 49 percent of people believing that global economic engagement is a bad thing, and 46 percent of people believing that the North American Free Trade Agreement (NAFTA) has been detrimental to the U.S. economy.
-In an attempt to protect parts of the U.S. economy, steel and aluminum tariffs have been imposed by the Trump administration, which the majority of Republicans support.
+Nationalism and policyWithin the past few years, Americans have been moving towards a more isolationist foreign policy, with 49 percent of people believing that global economic engagement is a bad thing, and 46 percent of people believing that the former North American Free Trade Agreement (NAFTA) has been detrimental to the U.S. economy.
+In an attempt to protect parts of the U.S. economy, steel and aluminum tariffs were imposed by the Trump administration in 2018, which the majority of Republicans supported.
 Although this measure was projected to save jobs in the steel and aluminum sector, the measure was also projected have a negative impact in other sectors in every state.

 Nationalism and extremismWith the rise of nationalism in the United States has also come a rise in hate groups and extremism.
-In 2018, there were an estimated 1,020 hate groups across the country; the highest figure since 1999.
-Additionally, the number of domestic extremist-related killings has been on the rise since 2014, reaching a peak with 72 killings in 2016.
-The vast majority of extremist-related killings in the United States are perpetrated by right-wing extremists, with 78 percent of the perpetrators being affiliated with white supremacy.
+In 2021, there were an estimated 733 hate groups across the country; a significant increase from 1999 when there were 457 hate groups recorded nationwide.
+Additionally, the number of domestic extremist-related killings has fluctuated since 2014, reaching a peak with 78 killings in 2016.
+The vast majority of extremist-related killings in the United States are perpetrated by right-wing extremists, with 45 percent of the perpetrators being affiliated with white supremacy in 2021.

 The rise of nationalism in the United States and around the world is a troubling development.
 It is difficult to see what the solution could be, especially since Americans tend not to have a great deal of confidence in organizations besides the military and small businesses.
-One sign of improvement is that the majority of Americans believe they will be better off in five years than they are now, which will hopefully help to push the country away from the more detrimental aspects of nationalism.
+One sign of improvement is that 43 percent of Americans believe they will be better off in five years than they are now, which will hopefully help to push the country away from the more detrimental aspects of nationalism.